maforget/ComicRack_MangaUpdateScraper/README.md

 ### You should consider using [ComicRack Community Edition](https://github.com/maforget/ComicRackCE).
 And if you can please contribute to the project.

 # MangaUpdate Mini Scraper for ComicRack
-a mini scrapper (no gui, only fetches genres) for mangaupdates.com for use with ComicRack
+A mini scraper (no gui, only fetches genres) for mangaupdates.com for use with ComicRack.
+It can be wrong, because if the series doesn't match, it will take the first item from the search results.
+A couple of other fields are already wired, just requires editing the source file by uncommenting some lines.

 ----